-Then there was the time West Virginia had four governors
+Then there was the time that West Virginia had four governors at once

-Then there was the time West Virginia had four governors
+Then there was the time that West Virginia had four governors at once

-CHARLESTON, W.Va. — Too much government?
-As complex as politics in West Virginia, or any other state, might seem today, there was a time in the late 1800s when the Mountain State had four governors at once.
+CHARLESTON, W.Va. — Think there's too much government?
+As complex as politics get in West Virginia, there was a time in the late 1800s when the Mountain State had four governors at once.

 Advertisement